 - Asking for a little help.
 If you are comfortable doing so, it's a good idea to tactfully ask for feedback.
 You can ask for written feedback and/or a video testimonial—the most powerful form of testimonial.
 Once you know they are willing to give positive feedback, be sure to ask for a review on an online review site.

 - Adding them to your newsletter list.
 You want to keep sending out little "touches" to your former clients.
 A monthly newsletter is a great touch, as it's something tangible that they can share with a neighbor or friend who may need legal care.

 - Continuing reminders.
 A year or two years after you've helped your client, you need to reach out again.
 In your letter or email—or both—ask how they are, wish them well, and remind them that, if they ever need any help, you are there for them.

-- Calling to check in.
+- Calling to check-in.
 This personal touch is very important.
-It lets former clients know that you care enough to take the time to see how they are doing and that you value them—not only as a client, but as a friend.
+It lets former clients know that you care enough to take the time to see how they are doing and that you value them—not only as a client but also as a friend.
 The call could be a month after your final meeting or a week; it doesn't really matter as long as you call.

 Sound Like a Lot of Work?

 It is, but it's worth every minute and every dollar spent.
 This is because getting referrals in this way is much cheaper than getting clients any other way.
 Also, the clients who are referred from a friend or family member are often easier to work with.
 They have asked questions of your client and have the sense that they know you and can trust you immediately.
 After all, it's almost as if you already have a relationship; you're their sister's lawyer!